Rouzaire/Kernel_Classification/README.md

 * The `main.jl` defines the keys arguments, among them the number of statistics to collect and distributes the work on different processors thanks to the function `Run`.
 The user is free to choose, depending on its machine and the desired input parameters, whether to parallelize with respect to the gap or with respect to the dimensions.
     * The function `Run` calls the correct function depending on what the user wants to parallelize wrt : `Run_fixed_delta` if wrt gap or `Run_fixed_dimension` if wrt dimension
 * The data is saved in JLD files by these 2 functions so that the analysis can be performed later by the `analysis.jl` file.
-* The `benchmark.jl` is a test file and therefore may contain deprecated syntax.
+* The `benchmark.jl` is a test file and _may contain deprecated syntax_.
+* The `decision_boundary.jl` aims at investigating the effect of a gap on the decision function (f) and thus on the prediction (sign of f).
+Note that resulting pdf figures can be quite heavy (~10Mo) when using moderatly fine grids.

 ## Generation of the data